knarbmakes/ifworldscollide/README.md

 ### Using Tactics

 At the beginning of each activation, before any movement, attacks or abilities, the player may choose a single tactic to use.
-Select an tactic from your faction sheet and roll an knack check trying to meet or exceed the knack score for the tactic selected.
+Select an tactic from your faction sheet and roll the knack check trying to meet or exceed the knack score for the tactic selected.
+See Knack Rolls below for additional details.

-If successful, the effects apply for the rest of that activation to all activated units.
-If the knack check is failed, you suffer the penalties listed in the current active Environment effect.
+If successful, the effects apply to all units in the current activation.
+If the knack check is failed, all units in the current activation suffer the penalties listed on the current round's Environment Effect under Tactic Penalties.

 After applying the boon or penalty as needed, you may continue to take your unit(s) actions.